-- Except for specific cases in which the Executive Director or designee and teacher agree that classroom administration is preferable or required, school personnel shall administer medication from the office. - Medicines kept at school for a student must be kept in a locked and secure place.
-An exception to the requirement for locked storage may be made for emergency medications that must be immediately accessible and as otherwise provided for herein. - All school personnel who will be administering medications must receive appropriate training - The Executive Director or designee shall designate school personnel to maintain proper documentation of the time and dosage of medications given. - At the end of the school year or once the administration of the medication is discontinued, any medication not picked up within two weeks by the parent shall be destroyed by school personnel. - Although efforts should be made not to disrupt instructional time, a parent has the right to administer medication to his or her child at any time while the child is on school property. - Written information maintained by school personnel regarding a student's medicinal and health needs is confidential.
+- Procedures for Administering Medications 1.
+Except for specific cases in which the Executive Director or designee and teacher agree the administration is preferable or required, school personnel shall administer medication from the office. - 1.
+Medicines kept at school for a student must be kept in a locked and secure place.
+An exception to the requirement for locked storage may be made for emergency medications that must be immediately accessible and as otherwise provided for herein. - 1.
+All school personnel who will be administering medications must receive appropriate training. - 1.The Executive Director or designee shall designate school personnel to maintain proper documentation of the time and dosage of medications given. - 1.At the end of the school year or once the administration of the medication is discontinued, any medication not picked up within two weeks by the parent shall be destroyed by school personnel. - 1.Although efforts should be made not to disrupt instructional time, a parent has the right to administer medication to his or her child at any time while the child is on school property. - 1.Written information maintained by school personnel regarding a student's medicinal and health needs is confidential.
 Parents/guardians and students must be accorded all rights provided by the Family Educational Rights and Privacy Act and state confidentiality laws.
 Any school personnel who violates the confidentiality of the records may be subject to disciplinary action.